Why Do I Compare Myself to Others

 At some point, comparison stops feeling like something you do.

-It starts to feel like part of how you see yourself.
+It starts to feel like the lens through which you evaluate everything about yourself.

 And that’s why it can seem like it affects everything: your confidence, your relationships, your motivation, and your sense of direction.